 If you find yourself always checking out what someone else just bought, or where they went, or what type of car they just purchased, or whatever else it might be, just stop for a moment.
 Stop.

 Take a look around and see what you have already, including loved ones, and I’m going to guess you have more than many could ever imagine.
+Let go of the other stuff.
+It really doesn’t matter.

 Simple living to to take note of: Be happy with what you have.